Laryngeal theory: Comments

 The Greek forms ánemos and árotron are particularly valuable because the verb roots in question are extinct in Greek as verbs.
-This means that there is no possibility of some sort of analogical interference, as, for example, happened in the case of Latin arātrum "plow", whose shape has been distorted by the verb arāre "to plow" (the exact cognate to the Greek form would have been *aretrum).
-It used to be standard to explain the root vowels of Greek thetós, statós, dotós "put, stood, given" as analogical.
-Most scholars nowadays probably take them as original, but in the case of "wind" and "plow", the argument cannot even come up.
+This means that there is no possibility of some sort of analogical interference, as, for example, happened in the case of Latin arātrum 'plow' (noun), whose shape has been distorted by the verb arāre 'to plow' (the exact cognate to the Greek form would have been *aretrum).
+It used to be standard to explain the root vowels of Greek thetós, statós, dotós 'put, stood, given' as analogical.
+Most scholars nowadays probably take them as original, but in the case of 'wind' and 'plow', the argument cannot even come up.

 Regarding Greek híeros, the pseudo-participle affix *-ro- is added directly to the verb root, so ish₁-ro- > *isero- > *ihero- > híeros (with regular throwback of the aspiration to the beginning of the word), and Sanskrit iṣirá-.
 There seems to be no question of the existence of a root *eysH- "vigorously move/cause to move".
 If the word began with a laryngeal, and most scholars would agree that it did, it would have to be h₁-, specifically; and that is a problem.
 A root of the shape h₁eysh₁- is not possible.
 Indo-European had no roots of the type mem-, tet-, dhredh-, i.e., with two copies of the same consonant.
 But Greek attests an earlier (and rather more widely attested) form of the same meaning, híaros.
 If we reconstruct h₁eysh₂-, all of our problems are solved in one stroke.
 The explanation for the híeros/híaros business has long been discussed, without much result; laryngeal theory now provides the opportunity for an explanation which did not exist before, namely the metathesis of the two laryngeals.
 It is still only a guess, but it is a much simpler and more elegant guess than the guesses available before.

 The syllabic h₂ in ph₂ter- "father" might not be isolated.
 Certain evidence shows that the kinship affix seen in "mother, father" etc. might have been -h₂ter instead of -ter.
 The laryngeal syllabified after a consonant (thus Greek patḗr, Latin pater, Sanskrit pitár-; Greek thugátēr, Sanskrit duhitár- "daughter") but lengthened a preceding vowel (thus say Latin māter "mother", frāter "brother") — even when the "vowel" in question was a syllabic resonant, as in Sanskrit yātaras "husbands' wives" < yṆt- < yṇ-h₂ter-).